main main

 Emerging Technologies

-Guide businesses on AI & Quantum Computing challenges.
+Guide businesses on AI & Quantum Cryptography challenges.

 Objectives

-The mission of this group is to address and provide guidance to businesses on how to manage the complexities triggered by AI and Post Quantum Computing and their impact on cybersecurity and trust.
+The mission of this group is to address and provide guidance to businesses on how to manage the complexities triggered by AI and Post Quantum Cryptography and their impact on cybersecurity and trust.

 Artificial Intelligence (AI)